By Coach Erik Schjolberg – Feb 23, 2024

 Fairway shots for the golfer trying to shoot in the 80s can be inconsistent.
 If you want to hit more greens in regulation, it’s important to work on consistency from the fairway.

-I really don’t care if you can hit your 7 iron 160 yards if it doesn’t fly straight.
-In fact, you will be much better off with a 7 iron golf club that flies 140 yards if you know where it is going.
+I don’t care if you can hit your 7 iron 160 yards if it doesn’t fly straight.
+You will be much better off with a 7-iron golf club that flies 140 yards if you know where it is going.

 Many amateur golfers forget to work on alignment and setup in their fairway shots.
-Your golf swing is often not the problem; you simply can’t hit great shots if your setup is inconsistent and you aren’t appropriately aimed to start.
+Your setup and aim are crucial for hitting great golf shots, not just your swing.

-If you almost always hit a draw or a fade, that is entirely fine; learn how to play it so you don’t end up in the bunker or thick rough.
-When you miss the green on your second shot, you are forced to get up and down, and that makes the game harder.
+If you often hit a draw or a fade, learn to play it to avoid bunkers or rough.
+Missing the green on your second shot makes the game harder.

 Short Game